great-expectations/great_expectations/docs/docusaurus/docs/core/connect_to_data/filesystem_data/_create_a_data_asset/_create_a_data_asset.md

    <TabItem value="file" label="File Data Asset">

    File Data Assets are used to retrieve data from individual files in formats such as `.csv` or `.parquet`.
 The file format that can be read by a File Data Asset is determined when the File Data Asset is created.
-The specific file that is read is determind by Batch Definitions that are added to the Data Asset after it is created.
+The specific file that is read is determined by Batch Definitions that are added to the Data Asset after it is created.

    Both Spark and pandas Filesystem Data Sources support File Data Assets for all supported Filesystem environments.